slu-csci-5030/course/crew_manual/src/pages/NavyaSreeYellina/Readme.md

 Additional steps like security scanning could be included.
 Image tagging convention could be made more robust.

+I assume .yml is going to the CI/CD pipeline for my project which is going to use React and NodeJs.
+I assume that this will automate continuous integration and deployment.

 This README serves as a guide for contributors and deployment personnel, detailing assumptions, workflow steps, and considerations for production deployment.